• Manfredball: American Transition, Futility, or Both

 🏡 Integration and Community Values

 Martha joins The Compact with full understanding of its guiding principles, including its relationship boundaries and the unique structure of the community.
-She recognizes that The Compact is predominantly female, with a single titular male leader, and that romantic relationships are exclusive to the community itself.
+She recognizes that The Compact is predominantly female, with a titular leader.

 Though she currently knows only Jade, Martha is eager to meet the other members and become an active participant in this values-driven, purpose-oriented collective.